Opinion | Nightmare ahead: Imagine the damage a 6-3 conservative Supreme Court could do

 That enables Republicans to win even when they lose, as they did in Wisconsin in 2018, where state assembly districts are so brutally gerrymandered that Democratic candidates got substantially more votes overall but Republicans still walked away with nearly two-thirds of the seats.

-A newly enhanced conservative court majority will continue to erode voting rights and rubber-stamp GOP voter suppression; before long they’ll probably declare non-partisan redistricting commissions unconstitutional so Republicans can crank gerrymandering up even higher.
+A newly enhanced conservative court majority will continue to erode voting rights and rubber-stamp GOP voter suppression; before long they’ll probably declare nonpartisan redistricting commissions unconstitutional so Republicans can crank gerrymandering up even higher.

 That’s just one of the substantive matters at stake in this argument over the future of the Supreme Court.
-And that is what Democrats should be talking about: Not procedures, not parliamentary maneuvers, not what Republicans said in 2016 about Merrick Garland, but the dire consequences for all of us when the court moves even farther to the right.
+And that is what Democrats should be talking about: not procedures, not parliamentary maneuvers, not what Republicans said in 2016 about Merrick Garland, but the dire consequences for all of us when the court moves even further to the right.

 That means Roe v.
 Wade, which polls show about two-thirds of Americans want to stay intact.
 Asked in a 2016 debate with Hillary Clinton whether he wanted to see Roe overturned, Trump predicted that this would happen “automatically,” because he will put “pro-life justices on the court.”

 Even more urgently, it means the Affordable Care Act could be struck down, in a case the court is scheduled to hear this fall.
-If the administration and Republicans succeed, it would mean about 20 million people immediately losing their health coverage and tens of millions more losing protections for pre-existing conditions.
+If the administration and Republicans succeed, it would mean about 20 million people immediately losing their health coverage and tens of millions more losing protections for preexisting conditions.

-Which do you think Mitch McConnell would rather talk about: the ACA being struck down, or how many days of floor debate a Supreme Court nominee ought to get?
+Which do you think McConnell would rather talk about: the ACA being struck down, or how many days of floor debate a Supreme Court nominee ought to get?

 That’s where Democrats’ focus should be: the threat a far-right Supreme Court poses.
 That court could take health care from millions, attack abortion rights, continue its war on collective bargaining and workers’ rights, eviscerate campaign finance laws to make it easier for the wealthy to buy elections, roll back environmental protections, and so much more.